Search for synchrotron pair echo emission following KM3-230213A: Results

 \textbf{J0616.1-0428}: We identify one sub-threshold transient source that appears after the observation of KM3-230213A.
 This sub-threshold source is labeled J0616.1-0428 and has a TS $\sim 19$ (see Figure \ref{tsmaps}).
 Using {\tt gta.localize}, we find a position for the candidate source (J2000) RA: 06:16:05.52 Dec:--04:28:46.08 with a 95\% confidence radius of 0.12 degrees, which corresponds to an offset of $\sim 3.3^\circ$ from KM3-230213A.
 The light curve is shown in Figure \ref{lightcurves} and reveals marginal initial activity approximately 200 days after the KM3NeT detection, with a more prominent peak occurring around 650 days post-neutrino event.

 The {\it Fermi}-LAT flux of this source on the time interval following the observation of KM3-230213A (from February 13, 2023 until April 1, 2025) is calculated to be $3.75 \times 10^{-12} (\pm 2.2\times 10^{-13})$ erg cm$^{-2}$ s$^{-1}$ with a spectral index of $\Gamma=2.151 \pm 0.02$.
 The majority of the signal is detected at energies where the LAT effective area peaks, specifically between 1-10 GeV (see Figure \ref{spectra_alltime}).
-While the emission is transient, it does not exhibit the characteristics of electromagnetic cascade radiation, as the observed $E^{-2.151}$ spectrum is much softer than what is expected for such a scenario.
 Using the full $\sim 17$ year dataset, a point source at the position of J0616.1-0428 has a TS = 6, which indicates that the candidate source is a truly transient event and does not appear as a steady-state sub-threshold source during the full duration of \textit{Fermi}-LAT observation.
 The SED analysis using 17 years of LAT data prior to the neutrino event suggests an upper limit for the flux of $\leq 6.2 \times 10^{-13}$ erg cm$^{-2}$ s$^{-1}$ at the sub-threshold source's location.

 The most interesting counterpart we find for this transient sub-threshold gamma-ray source is the eROSITA X-ray source 1eRASS J061605.3-043303, which is located 4.31' away from J0616.1-0428 and has a flux of $2.05\times10^{-13}$ erg/cm$^2$/s on the 0.2-2.3 keV band.
 The eROSITA source falls within less than 0.1' from the infrared source 2MASS J06160546-0432594 (magnitude $16.44\pm0.07$) and the radio point source NVSS J061605-043301 (which has a flux density of $6.9 \pm 0.5$ mJy on the 1.4 GHz band and is relatively faint).
 The radio point source also appears in the VLASS survey \citep{VLASS} as VLASS1QLCIR J061605.50-043259.2 with an integrated flux of $4.66\pm0.26$ mJy.
 Notably, the infrared source 2MASS J06160546-0432594 has been identified as a possible microquasar candidate in \citet{microquasar_candidate}\footnote{https://images.astronet.ru/pubd/2008/09/28/0001230826/447-452.pdf}.
 However, no spectroscopic confirmation has been reported in the literature.
 The counterpart is identified in the Gaia catalog as having a very high ($\sim 1$) probability of being a star, and a near-zero probability of being a quasar or galaxy.
 Microquasars have been known to flare in the GeV band \citep{Prokhorov_2022, Bodaghee_2013, 2025ApJ...979L..40M}, and if the candidate source is indeed a microquasar flaring in gamma-rays it would lack the sufficient bolometric luminosity to generate a neutrino with the energy of KM3-230213A.